Atomic Bomberman

 Atomic Bomberman is a game by Interplay Productions for the PC that was released in 1997.
 It was the first original Bomberman game to be developed for Windows, and the second game of the series made for the PC, following Dynablaster.

 The game is relatively unusual in the Bomberman series, as it was officially licensed from Hudson Soft and developed by Interplay Productions, a studio based in the United States.
 Most titles in the series were developed in Japan.
-It has a different look and feel compared to other Bomberman titles as a result (despite basic gameplay being unchanged), using pre-rendered 3D characters and backgrounds as opposed to hand-drawn animated sprites, and extensive use of voice samples during gameplay.
-The voice clips are by voice actors Charlie Adler and Billy West.
+It has a different look and feel compared to other Bomberman titles as a result (despite basic gameplay being unchanged), using pre-rendered 3D characters and backgrounds as opposed to hand-drawn animated sprites, and extensive use of voice samples by voice actors Charlie Adler and Billy West during gameplay.

 Gameplay

 Atomic Bomberman can be played in either "classic" or "enhanced" mode.
+Ten players maximum can be selected.
+However, at least one must be controlled by the player, and no more than one player can be controlled by the same keyboard layout on the same computer.
+This keyboard map rule does not apply to local network games.
+Unlike previous Bomberman games, Atomic Bomberman has no story or plotline.

 Level editor

 The game includes a hidden level editor which allows the player to edit existing maps as well as create new maps.
 Maps used by the game are in the form of "scheme files" (.sch filename extension).
 The map editor is a simple interface, showing the map, dotted with different colors (0 to 9) to represent player spawns.
 A function called DENSITY chooses how "dense" the collection of breakable items is.
-The Powerup Manager chooses the list of powerups to be included, how often, whether they can be destroyed and what happens when two conflicting powers are picked (such as Bomb Spooge vs. Power Glove).
+The Powerup Manager chooses the list of powerups to be included, how often they spawn, whether they can be destroyed and what happens when two conflicting powers are picked (such as Bomb Spooge vs. Power Glove).
 The editor also sports a basic graphic interface: the player can switch between the "Green Acres" theme and a monochrome, patterned representation.

 Development

 Atomic Bomberman was built from the code for Super Bomberman 3, which publisher/developer Interplay Productions licensed from Bomberman franchise owner Hudson Soft.
 Project leader Jeremy Airey commented, "We're trying to make [Bomberman] a little more modern, but we don't need to change the way it plays at all."

 The development team had ambitions of the game supporting twice as many players as any other version of the game, until the release of Saturn Bomberman (which supports up to ten players) made this goal unrealistic.

 A PlayStation version was planned but never released.

-The game is notorious for containing, deep within the game's files, a collection of vulgar, profane voice lines recorded by the game's voice talent, Charlie Adler and Billy West.
-These lines cannot be accessed during normal gameplay and can only be listened to manually going through the files.
+Within the game's files are a set of unused profane voice clips recorded by the game's voice talent, Billy West and Charlie Adler, which are not heard in gameplay.